In 2010, a group of founders with experience in business, practical medicine, and biotechnology launched a new project: Moderna, Inc.

 In a nutshell: Founding a new organisation to tackle a pressing global problem can be extremely high impact.
-Doing so involves identifying an idea, testing it, and then helping to build an organisation by investing in strategy, hiring, management, culture, and so on.
+Doing so involves identifying a gap in a pressing problem area, formulating a solution, investigating it, and then helping to build an organisation by investing in strategy, hiring, management, culture, and so on — ideally building something that can continue without you.

 If you are well suited to this career, it may be the best way for you to have a social impact.